abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 feeling of loss and sadness, a sense that the person was around, a friend, close to us, but now gone.
 Even the Buddha experienced the loss of those close to him.
-There’s a famous passage that takes place after the Buddha’s two chief disciples, Sāriputta and Mahamoggallāna, had passed away.
+There’s a famous passage that takes place after the Buddha’s two chief disciples, Sāriputta and Mahāmoggallāna, had passed away.
 The Buddha says to the gathered Saṅgha, “The assembly seems empty now that Sāriputta and Mahamoggallāna are no longer here.”
 So even a fully enlightened being like the Buddha can know and sense the loss of